marjamis/website/README.md

 * [GitHub Profile](https://github.com/marjamis/) to see my current projects and code bases

 ---
+<p></p>
+---

-## How does it all fit together?
+## The IT industry, how does it all fit together?

-With everything become more complex, entangled but also separate, how do we link all these concepts together?
-I probably don't really know but [this is my attempt](./pages/how_does_it_all_fit_together/).
+With the IT industry becoming more complex, entangled together but also being very diverse, how do we link all these thoughts and techniques together in a successful result?
+[This is my attempt](./pages/how_does_it_all_fit_together/) to work through this for myself and hopefully others will find it useful as well.

+---
+<p></p>
 ---

 ## Last 10 Posts (most recent first)